SF-WDI-LABS/angular-ga-book-lab/README.md

 3. Within the `instructor-namecard` directive, add a button (using `ng-click` and `ng-init`) that will increment the total amount of times an instructor has said "Automagic" in your tenure at GA.

+4. When displaying the amount of times an instructor has said "Automagic", implement `ng-pluralize` to create custom messages for 0, 1, and multiple occurences.

 4. Include logic within your `instructor-namecard` that will display the message 'This instructor is a wizard!' when the total Automagic count reaches ten or above.